thunlp/OpenDelta/docs/source/notes/update.md

 ## Version 0.3.1
 - We update [must_try.py](https://github.com/thunlp/OpenDelta/tree/main/examples/unittest/must_try.py) for a simple introduction of the core functionality of OpenDelta.
+- Thanks to [Weilin Zhao](https://github.com/Achazwl) We merge a long-developed branch parallel_adapter into the main branch.

 ## Version 0.3.0